CanDIG/CanDIGv2/README.md

 For federated installations, you will need `federation-service`.

 For production deployments, you will probably want to include  `federation-service`.
-Be aware that the last three require more resources, includeing storage.

 Authorization and authentication modules defined in  `CANDIG_AUTH_MODULES` are only installed if you run `make init-authx` during deployment.